Dunluce Castle Medieval Irish Castle on the Antrim Coast

 - View as map

-An app for iphone and android devices has been developed for Dunluce Castle.
-This is now available, free of charge, from the App Store and Google Play.
+A Dunluce Castle app for iPhone and android devices is available free of charge from the App Store and Google Play.

 There is limited disabled access for wheelchair users.
 All children must be accompanied by an adult.

 No dogs allowed except guide dogs and assistance dogs.